Find an Occupational Therapist

 Help finding an occupational therapist

-Please talk to your GP about contacting an occupational therapist.
-If you regularly see a social worker, nurse or other health care professional, they too can help you to contact an occupational therapist.
-If a referral from a professional is needed they will contact the occupational therapist for you, or you may be able to refer yourself.
+Talk to your GP about contacting an occupational therapist.
+If you regularly see a social worker, nurse or other health care professional, they can help you to contact an occupational therapist.
 Be prepared to give information on the difficulties you are experiencing and how that is affecting your life.
 You may want to know how long it will be before you get an appointment, so remember to ask if there is a waiting list.

 Find a private occupational therapist